Some Subtle Concepts in Fundamental Physics: Coordinate vs. measurement

 It is still quite complex.
 We further assume $Y_0=0,X\in[-L,L]$ and $L>t_1\sinh\xi$, then we have When $t_1\to0$, the length of the bar `we see' becomes $2L(1-V^2)^{-\frac 1 2}>2L$, which is not contracted but even expanded.
 Similar to the moving sphere, the coming part of the bar looks expansion, but the departing part looks contraction.

 The above examples show how the concepts of special relativity work consistently in logic.
-The point of view is simple and naive: The coordinates $(T, X ,Y, Z)$ and $(t,x,y,z)$ are just labels of mathematical map rather than real physical observation, but they are language to express observation.
-The Lorentz transformation (\ref{1.1}) or (\ref{1.2}) is nothing but a mapping rule between two label systems for each point in Minkowski space-time, which is purely geometric rather than kinetic and keeps the metric $\eta_{\mu\nu}=\diag(1,-1,-1,-1)$ invariant.
+The point of view is simple and direct: The coordinates $(T, X ,Y, Z)$ and $(t,x,y,z)$ are just labels of mathematical map rather than realistic physical observation, but they are language to express events and observation.
+The Lorentz transformation (\ref{1.1}) or (\ref{1.2}) is nothing but a 1-1 mapping rule between two label systems for each event in Minkowski space-time, which is purely geometric rather than kinetic and keeps the metric $\eta_{\mu\nu}=\diag(1,-1,-1,-1)$ invariant.
 The special relativity reveals the connection between time and space, but they are independent in the Newtonian world.

 The moment $t_1$ of taking snapshot is related to the physical process of light transmission.
-A static camera and a moving one at the same point to take snapshot will receive different photons from the object, so the pictures look quite different if $V$ is large enough.
-The Ehrenfest paradox can not be explained by global Lorentz transformation, which involves the concept of simultaneity.
-We will give more analysis for this problem in the next section.
+A static camera and a moving one at the same place at a moment to take snapshot will receive different photons from the object, so the pictures look quite different if $V$ is large enough.